sfomuseum/go-pointinpolygon-wasm/README.md

 ## Motivation

 The first thing to understand is that this work is _experimental_.
 The second thing to understand is that, as written, it is both slower and significantly larger than alternative approaches.
+Like, absurdly so.

 Specifically, the WASM binary produced by this code is 19MB.
 There are a few reasons for this.
 First, the code used to build the WASM binary has not been optimized for size.
 Second, the binary bundles also all the data contained in the [sfomuseum-data/sfomuseum-data-architecture](https://github.com/sfomuseum-data/sfomuseum-data-architecture) repository rather than a canned index (or at least input data that has been pruned of unnecessary properties).